Last Updated: March 27, 2024

 💰 Compare Chris Cornell's Net Worth

-Chris Cornell was an American singer, songwriter, and musician best known for his work as lead vocalist and guitarist of the rock bands Soundgarden and Audioslave.
-At the time of his death, Cornell's net worth was $40 million.
-He was born on July 20th1964 in Seattle, Washington and passed away on May 18th 2017 in Detroit, Michigan at the age of 52.
+Chris Cornell was an American singer, songwriter, and musician who had a net worth of $40 million at the time of his death in 2017.
+The winner of three Grammy Awards, Chris Cornell was best known for his work as lead vocalist and guitarist of the rock bands Soundgarden and Audioslave.
+Chris died of an apparent suicide on May 18, 2017, in Detroit, Michigan, at the age of 52.

 Early Life

-Cornell was raised in Seattle, Washington with his mother and five siblings.
-His mother is of Jewish descent and a self-proclaimed psychic.
-His father was of Irish Catholic descent and a pharmacist.
+Chris Cornell was born Christopher John Boyle on July 20, 1964, in Seattle, Washington.
+His parents, Karen Cornell and Edward Boyle, divorced when he was a teenager, and he had five siblings.
+Karen, a self-proclaimed psychic, is of Jewish descent, and Edwin, a pharmacist, was of Irish Catholic descent.
 As a child, Cornell took lessons for both the piano and guitar.
 He credited his exposure at a young age to Alice Cooper, Lynyrd Skynyrd, and the Beatles as influencing his early musical taste.
-He showed an aptitude for performance and consistent passion, putting on his first performance at school in the 6th grade.
-His parents divorced when he was a teenager, and his struggles with substance abuse began shortly after.
-His early teen years were marked by periods of heavy drug use then social isolation and sobriety.
-By the time he was 12, he had extensive experience using a variety of hard drugs.
-He quit school after the 8th grade and began working to help support his family.
+He showed an aptitude for performance and consistent passion, putting on his first performance at school in the sixth grade.
+Chris began using marijuana and alcohol at the age of 12, and his early teen years were marked by periods of heavy drug use, followed by social isolation and sobriety.
+He attended Shorewood High School, but he dropped out before earning his diploma.
 When he was 16, he learned how to play the drums and started playing around in local bands.
-During this period, he played a few shows with Kim Thayil and Hiro Yamamoto, with whom he would go on to form Soundgarden, but they didn't like each other enough at the time to form a band.
+During this period, Cornell played a few shows with Kim Thayil and Hiro Yamamoto, with whom he would go on to form Soundgarden, but they didn't like each other enough at the time to form a band.

 Soundgarden

-Soundgarden reached widespread recognition with their 1991 album Badmotorfinger, which featured three successful singles.
-The music video to the single "Jesus Christ Pose" was met with controversy due to its religious overtones, and it was pulled from MTV after protest.
+Soundgarden reached widespread recognition with their 1991 album "Badmotorfinger," which featured three successful singles.
+The music video for the single "Jesus Christ Pose" was met with controversy due to its religious overtones, and it was pulled from MTV after protests."
 In 1992, they received their second Grammy nomination for Best Metal Performance.
-Their fourth album, Superunknown, brought them international recognition and critical acclaim.
-Shortly after its release in March 1994, it topped Billboard's top 200.
-It reached quintuple platinum status in the US, triple platinum in Canada, then gold in the UK, the Netherlands, and Sweden.
-The album won the band two Grammy's, a third nomination, as well as an MTV Video Music Award.
+Their fourth album, "Superunknown," brought them international recognition and critical acclaim.
+Shortly after its release in March 1994, it topped the Billboard 200 chart.
+It went 6x Platinum in the US, 3x Platinum in Australia and Canada, 2x Platinum in Sweden, and Platinum in the UK.
+The album earned the band two Grammys and an MTV Video Music Award.

 Chris Cornell Net Worth